-The Sandia Mountain Natural History Center is jointly run by the Albuquerque Public Schools and the New Mexico Museum of Natural History and Science.
-The facility serves approximately 17,000 people per year and offers a variety of programs for school groups and the general public.
-The beautiful 128-acre forest land owned by APS is located just off Highway 14 in Cedar Crest, NM.
+The SMNHC is jointly run by the APS and the NM Museum of Natural History and Science.
+The facility serves approximately 17,000 people per year and offers a variety of environmental programs for school groups and the general public.
+The educators, trained in ecology-based degrees, teach the students about the ecosystem by leading nature hikes and developing hands-on nature programs.